michaeljclark/michaeljclark.github.io/asm.md

 ### Relative Addressing

 Relative addresses are used in position independent code.
-A relative address is formed using two instructions, the U-Type `auipc` _(Add Upper Immediate Program Counter)_ instruction to load `bits[31:20]` relative to the program counter of the `auipc` instruction followed by an I-Type or S-Type instruction such as
+A PC-relative address is formed using two instructions, the U-Type `auipc` _(Add Upper Immediate Program Counter)_ instruction to load `bits[31:20]` relative to the program counter of the `auipc` instruction followed by an I-Type or S-Type instruction such as